Insects have been alive for almost 400 million years, making them one of the oldest living species on the planet.

 Their ranges may overlap at the borders, but species are unlikely to cross across and occupy the other regions entirely.

-Click Beetles, like all members of the Elateridae family, acquire their name from the sound they make when they flip themselves upright.
-It makes a loud noise when it snaps its spine’ under its thorax.
+Like all members of the Elateridae family, click beetles acquire their name from the sound they make when they flip themselves upright.
+They make a loud noise when they snap their spine under their thorax.

 This propels the beetle into the air and, if it is on its back, aids in turning it right-side-up.
 It may also help you flee from predators during an attack.